brain-bzh/wasaa/README.md

-# wasaa
+# Wasaa - Machine learning and Neuroimaging
-Course material for WASAA at IMT Atlantique
+Course material for course "Practical machine learning applied to brain signals" at IMT Atlantique